Tłı̨chǫ: Dog Rib Rae Band (Treaty No. 11 Dogrib)

 Twenty years after Treaty No. 8 was signed, oil was discovered in the Mackenzie River Valley.
 Upon the discovery, the Canadian Government proposed another treaty that would clear the way for miners and development of the area.
 The treaty was greatly debated, as the Natives did not want to lose their right to hunt, fish, gather, and trap in the area.
 They also opposed being "confined to Indian reserves."
 Many Dene felt that Treaty No. 8 was not honored by the Canadian Government, and some were afraid that this treaty would turn out similarly.
-Nevertheless, Treaty No. 11 was signed by the Tłįchǫ trading chief Monfwi in the summer of 1921.
-The Tłįchǫ groups that signed this treaty were then known as the "Dog Rib Rae Band" (Helm, 7: 1994), constituting the majority of the Tłįchǫ population.
+Nevertheless, Treaty No. 11 was signed by the Tłı̨chǫ trading chief Monfwi in the summer of 1921.
+The Tłı̨chǫ groups that signed this treaty were then known as the "Dog Rib Rae Band" (Helm, 7: 1994), constituting the majority of the Tłı̨chǫ population.
 Both Treaty No. 8 and Treaty No. 11 overlap in several of their boundaries, and continue to cause conflict between the two separate treaty bands (nowadays two First Nations).

-Not all members of the Dene and Tłįchǫ communities agreed with or signed these treaties.
-In the fall of 1992, the Tłįchǫ submitted their own regional claim to the Canadian government.
+Not all members of the Dene and Tłı̨chǫ communities agreed with or signed these treaties.
+In the fall of 1992, the Tłı̨chǫ submitted their own regional claim to the Canadian government.
 Negotiations were scheduled to begin in 1994 between the Yellowknife B Band (Treaty No. 8 Dogrib) and the Dog Rib Rae Band (Treaty No. 11 Dogrib), but the Yellowknife B Band refused to enter into negotiations.
 This complicated matters, as both treaty groups had land boundaries that overlapped each other.
 Self-governance seemed to be the issue between the two groups, as both wanted to have their say in the agreement.
 This halted the negotiations in 1994 while the Canadian government explored the boundary and self-government issue.
 A new mandate in April 1997 allowed negotiation of a "joint land claims and self-government agreement with the Dogrib Treaty 11 Council" (Treaty No. 11 Dogrib).
 In 1999, the Agreement-in-Principle was available for Dogrib approval and was accepted on January 7, 2000.
 Ninety-three percent of the Dog Rib Rae Band (Treaty No. 11 Dogrib) turned out to vote with over 84% voting for the agreement.
 After several community discussions and revisions, in March 2003 the Chief Negotiators initialed the agreement.